Revaz Gotsiridze

-Revaz Gotsiridze (რევაზ გოცირიძე; born 17 January 1981) is a Georgian football manager and a former player, who most recently was in charge of Erovnuli Liga 2 club Gonio.
+Revaz Gotsiridze (რევაზ გოცირიძე; born 17 January 1981) is a Georgian football manager and a former player, currently in charge of Erovnuli Liga 2 club Kolkheti 1913.

+He is the two-time winner of Georgia's top division.

 Club career

 Gotsiridze started playing football at the age of 10 at Norchi Dinamo.
 Later he joined the reserve team of Dinamo Tbilisi under Vakhtang Kopaleishvili before signing for WIT Georgia.

-Gotsiridze left Georgia for Kryvbas Kryvyi Rih in April 2003.
-But in end of season he was sent back to WIT Georgia.
-At WIT Georgia, he became team top-scorer and scored in champions playoffs to win Umaglesi Liga in 2004.
-At the end of season he left Georgia again, this time to KAMAZ Naberezhnye Chelny of Russian First Division.
-In January 2007, Gotsiridze returned to Caucasus for Olimpi Rustavi, where he won Umaglesi Liga again.
+Gotsiridze left Georgia for Kryvbas Kryvyi Rih in April 2003, but returned for the next season.
+At WIT Georgia, he became the team top-scorer and scored in champions playoffs to win Umaglesi Liga in 2004.
+At the end of the season, he left Georgia again, this time to KAMAZ Naberezhnye Chelny of Russian First Division.
+In January 2007, Gotsiridze returned to the Caucasus for Olimpi Rustavi, where he won the Umaglesi Liga again.

 International career

 Gotsiridze played twice for Georgia, including one friendly in Malta International Football Tournament 2006.